etijskens/et-micc2/tutorials/TutorialProject_et_dot_1.rst

 The test :py:meth:`test_dot_aa` defines an array with 3 ``int`` numbers, and computes the dot product with itself.
 The expected result is easily calculated by hand.
-Save the file, and run the test, usi           ng Pytest_ as explained in :ref:`testing-your-code`.
+Save the file, and run the test, using Pytest_ as explained in :ref:`testing-your-code`.
 Pytest_ will show a line for every test source file an on each such line a ``.`` will appear for every successfull test, and a ``F`` for a failing test.
 Here is the result: